grails/grails-functional-tests-old/README.txt

 - skipApps may be set to skip all of the functional test apps
 - appToTest may be set to specify a specific functional test app to run

-As an example, to skip the scripts tests, skip the new app tests and run only the webflow functional test app:
+As an example, to skip the scripts tests, skip the new app tests and run only the spring functional test app:

-ant -DskipNewApp=true -DskipScripts=true -DappToTest=webflow
+ant -DskipNewApp=true -DskipScripts=true -DappToTest=spring

 Running the test suite relies on access to a copy of the Grails.
 When running the build you need to set the grails.home system property